Szwendacz99/nextcloud-docker/README.md

 # Nextcloud stack in docker (example setup)
 ## This stack requires manual configuration (config.php, passwords, ssl, volume paths, etc...)
-If you want to test it quickly, run `prepare.sh` as root (after you check what it does), generate ssl keys and put them to /custom/path/web/ssl in your host system, with names fullchain.pem and privkey.pem
+If you want to test it quickly: run `prepare.sh` as root (after you check what it does), generate ssl keys and put them to /custom/path/web/ssl in your host system, with names fullchain.pem and privkey.pem
 ### Features:
 - Custom image for nextcloud, based on debian slim
 - Flexible and easy to deploy and manage bind-type volumes for persistent data